Search Knowledge Base by Keyword

 In other words, is a corporation with a name ending with Inc. different from a corporation with a name that ends with Ltd. or Corp.?

 The answer is no. There is no difference between the corporations in Canada.
-They have the same rights, responsibilities and status in law.
+They have the same rights, responsibilities, and status in law.
+They also offer the same liability protections.

 Which Should You Choose?